Retina San Diego is home to the most advanced technology in the treatment of diabetic retinopathy.

 The medication is given with a very small needle after proper anesthesia has been administered to the eye, and the vast majority of patients report little or no discomfort with the treatment.
 The medication lasts about 1 month and may be required as continued therapy.
 Your retina specialist will start you on a series of injection therapy sessions and will attempt to increase the interval between injections.

-Lucentis (ranibizumab): First anti-VEGF drug to be approved for intraocular use for diabetic macular edema and proliferative diabetic retinopathy.
+Lucentis (ranibizumab): First anti-VEGF drug to be approved by the FDA for intraocular use for diabetic macular edema and proliferative diabetic retinopathy.
 Because of its smaller molecule, Lucentis has the least effect on systemic VEGF levels and is cleared faster from the system compared to the other anti-VEGF drugs.

 Avastin (bevacizumab): Avastin was developed by the same company as Lucentis however it was approved for certain cancer treatments, but has since then been found to be effective and safe for treatment of diabetic macular edema and proliferative diabetic retinopathy.
 It is the drug that is most often used in the U.S. mainly because of its lower cost.